lislis/workshop-intro-physical-computing/slides/src/esp32/esp32.md

 ---

-Note: some ESP32 development boards don’t go into flashing/uploading mode automatically when uploading a new code and you’ll see a lot of dots on the debugging window followed by an error message.
-If that’s the case, you need to press the ESP32 BOOT button when you start seeing the dots on the debugging window.
+Note that some ESP32 development boards **don’t go into flashing/uploading mode automatically** when uploading a new code and you’ll see a lot of dots on the debugging window followed by an error message.
+If that’s the case, you need to **press the ESP32 BOOT button** when you start seeing the dots on the debugging window.

 ---